Net Worth

 Personal Life

+Kimmo is married to Johanna Timonen and has three children.
+The family keeps a low profile, and there is not much information about their life.
+One of the reasons may be the rare blood clotting disorder that his family shares, which caused his hiatus from hockey while he was being treated.
 His brother’s child was born with a severe form of Protein C deficiency, a genetic disorder that leaves those who are afflicted with it, bedridden in the worst cases.

-Kimmo is treated with blood thinning medication that helps to prevent a recurrence of his blood clots that kept him away from the ice rink.
+Kimmo is treated with blood-thinning medication that helps to prevent a recurrence of his blood clots that kept him away from the ice rink.

 He is seen as a national treasure in his homeland and was recently inducted into the IIHF Hall of Fame to great fanfare by his local fans.